HANDWRITTEN: How did these diaries resurface?

-HANDWRITTEN: What were you doing before the Oscar Meyer job?
+HANDWRITTEN: What were you doing before the Oscar Mayer job?

 BUTLER: I had a pretty good job through college.
-I ran a Bed and Breakfast that was above a bookstore.
+I ran a bed-and-breakfast that was above a bookstore.
 There were all sorts of famous writers that would come in.
-They would read in the bookstores and stay in the Bed and Breakfast.
+They would read in the bookstore, Canterbury Books, and stay in the bed-and-breakfast.
 So I worked there throughout college and it was great.
 I got to meet writers.
-I never told them about my ambitions, but I remember meeting David Edgars and Colton Whitehead, and just kind of thinking, "Well these are just normal people.
+I never told them about my ambitions, but I remember meeting Dave Eggers and Colson Whitehead, and just kind of thinking, "Well these are just normal people.
 If they can do it, I can do it."